neooriginal/WorldEndArchive/README.md

 ## 🔨 Usage

-### Starting the application
+### Running the Crawler

-Simply run:
+To start the web crawler and build your knowledge archive:

 ```bash
 npm start
 ```

 This will:
-1. Start the web server on port 3000 (or the port specified in your .env file)
+1. Start the server on port 3000 (or the port specified in your .env file)
 2. Begin automatically crawling the web using recommended seed sites
 3. Continue crawling until the database reaches 8GB in size

-Visit `http://localhost:3000` to access the interface.
+4. Serve the standalone app at http://localhost:3000 for browsing the archive

 ### Manual crawling (optional)